 The “burglar” was wearing the ski mask as he crept up the stairs to our living room.

 Seven weeks earlier we hid a motion sensor camera in our living room at Trooper Timko’s urging and after being robbed six times in three months.

 It was a Tuesday.
 I was off and had gone out for lunch with friends.
 Before leaving I did the same thing I’d done every day for the past seven weeks.
-I unlocked the window leading to a crawl space underneath our porch in the small bathroom just off the family room downstairs.
-I glanced around the family room confirming that there were a few dollars and some loose change lying around, ran upstairs, made sure the camera was on, dropped a five dollar bill on the coffee table in direct view of the camera’s eye, locked the front door and left.
+I unlocked the window leading to a crawl space underneath our porch in the small bathroom just off the family room in our basement.
+I glanced around the family room confirming that there was a few dollars and some loose change lying around, ran upstairs to the living room, made sure the camera was on, dropped a five dollar bill on the coffee table in direct view of the camera’s eye, locked the front door and left.

 When I got home, I poked my head downstairs just long enough to immediately notice that the money was gone.

 “Oh My God — he was here!”
 I thought to myself.
 Although at that time, I had no idea who “he” was.